 - If I’m thinking of starting a SaaS company that I really believe in, in a good market — but I see no logical acquirers — should I still do it?
 IPO again seems so far when you are at $0, especially if you don’t even have a Beta yet.

-- If I’m running a SaaS company that’s post-Traction, and it’s getting tough and I can’t see an IPO — should I just quit if there are no logical acquirers?
-Or maybe, check out a little?
+- If I’m running a SaaS company that’s post-Traction, and it’s getting tough and I can’t see an IPO — should I still really go for it there are no logical acquirers?
+Maybe, check out a little?

 Personally, my answer to the first question when I was co-founding both my companies was No – I Wouldn’t Do It without a Logical Acquirer or Three.
 My answer to the second question was … I Just Don’t Know … I don’t know what I’d do if it turned out there were truly No Logical Acquirers once I was into it and didn’t feel an IPO was in the cards.
 I do know I would have felt boxed in.